Diploma in Supervision with Soul:

 “A Soulful relationship is at the heart of supervision”

-This part-time training takes place in two parts.
+This part-time training takes place in two sections.
 The first part comprises the six weekends outlined below spread over seven months without the requirement of writing or assessment.
-The second part (only for those who have undertaken part 1 – next start autumn 2018) provides the means to ground or express what has been incubated through supervision and study groups.
+The second part (only for those who have undertaken part 1, and starting in Autumn 2018) provides the means to ground or express what has been incubated through supervision, three further training days and a final live supervision assessment .

 Part 1: The training group will cover the material from the weekends.
-Participants will be encouraged to arrange peer practicums and individual supervision can be arranged for those already supervising.
+Participants will be encouraged to arrange peer practicums, and individual supervision can be arranged for those already supervising.
 Part 1 may be sufficient for some practitioners who want to include an understanding and awareness of the supervisory process in their work.
 A certificate is given at the end.
-Fees: £1,250 (may be subject to change)
+Fees: £1,300.

 The principle aim of this training is to bring together the professional standards of good supervision with the depth and quality of a transpersonal perspective that honours the life of the soul.